How To Save $75 On Every Spirit Airlines Flight

 I'd rather pay less and get less too.

 At the end of the day, no one is saying the Spirit is Emirates.
 I also like to think about it like this: Spirit is a domestic airline so at most you'll be on their plane for 5-6 hours.
-Correct me if I'm wrong, but the furtherest they go south is Costa Rica.
-Say you're flying from Washington, D.C. to Dallas, Texas - that's only a 1 hr 30 min flight.
-I can put up with lackluster service for an hour and so can you.
+If you're flying from Washington, D.C. to Dallas, Texas - that's only a 1 hr 30 min flight.
+I can put up with decent service for an hour and so can you.
 If it were an international flight, things would be different.

 The number one Spirit Airlines travel hack you need to know: buy your tickets at the airport.